bruceravel/demeter/documentation/Athena/analysis/diff.rst

    The difference spectrum tool with data taken from the ``diff.prj`` demo file.

-As you click on each group in the group list, the difference spectrum is computed as the difference between the groups selected as the standard by menu control at the top of the window and the selected group from the group list.
+As you :mark:`leftclick,..` click on each group in the group list, the difference spectrum is computed as the difference between the groups selected as the standard by menu control at the top of the window and the selected group from the group list.
 The difference spectrum will be plotted,